Wikipedia

 Biography

-In the republic he was greatly employed, and confided in; he was of the Council of State in the years 1650, 1651, and 1652, appointed governor of King's Lynn and Croyland, with all the level of Ely, Holland, and Marshland.[3]
+In the republic he was greatly employed, and confided in; he was of the Council of State in the years 1650, 1651, and 1652, appointed governor of King's Lynn and Crowland, with all the level of Ely, Holland and Marshland.[3]

 Walton was one of those who were steady, real republicans, who wished to change the form of government entirely, and refused honours under Cromwell's protectorate, who mistrusting him was obliged to have Walton watched to prevent his revolt.[3]

-Parliament had absolutely excepted Walton out of the Act of Indemnity, and confiscated his estate; a great part of what he had acquired belonged to the queen, as part of her dower: had he been seized, his destruction would have been inevitable.[3]
+Parliament had absolutely excepted Walton out of the Act of Indemnity of 1660 and confiscated his estate; a great part of what he had acquired belonged to the queen, as part of her dower.
+Had he been seized, his destruction would have been inevitable.[3]

 Family

 Walton married twice.
 His first wife was Margaret, sister of Oliver Cromwell.
 Their eldest son Valentine was a captain in Cromwell's regiment of horse and was killed at the Battle of Marston Moor.[4]
 His second wife was Friscis,[3] daughter of one Pym of Brill, Buckinghamshire, and widow of one Austen of the same place.[5]
-Abandoned by her husband, she died in poverty and wretchedness at Oxford, 14 November 1662,[3] and was buried in St. Mary's church in that city.[6]
+Abandoned by Walton, she died in poverty and wretchedness at Oxford, 14 November 1662,[3] and was buried in St Mary's Church in that city.[6]
 By one or both these marriages he had children, who also were greatly affected by his reduced circumstances after the Restoration.[3]

 Notes